 \subsection{Consistent Semantic Association}

-Multi-modal conversation emotion recognition requires the model to fully learn the consistent semantics between modalities to filter noise information and eliminate heterogeneity between modalities, which is the basis for building an accurate multimodal dialogue emotion recognition model.
-However, the consistent semantic association of multi-modal conversation is more complicated and is not only related to the multi-modal context but also to factors such as the conversation scene, the speaker's own emotional inertia, and the speaker's stimulation.
-In addition, multi-modal data are heterogeneous, each modality has differentiated representation and distribution characteristics in space, and some consistent semantic associations are hidden in the feature distribution space between modalities.
+{Multimodal conversation emotion recognition requires the model to learn the consistent semantics across modalities to filter out noise and eliminate heterogeneity.
+This is essential for building an accurate multimodal emotion recognition model.} {However, the consistent semantic association in multimodal conversation is more complex.
+It is not only related to the multimodal context but also influenced by factors such as the conversation scene, the speaker's emotional inertia, and their responses.} In addition, multi-modal data are heterogeneous, each modality has differentiated representation and distribution characteristics in space, and some consistent semantic associations are hidden in the feature distribution space between modalities.
 Therefore, efficiently performing consistent semantic association is the primary issue that needs to be considered at the model level.